open-mmlab/mmocr/docs/en/user_guides/config.md

 #### Network Configuration

 This section configures the network architecture.
 Different algorithmic tasks use different network architectures.
+Find more info about network architecture in [structures](../basic_concepts/structures.md)

 ##### Text Detection